bitshares/bitshares.github.io-old/_technologies/zh/price-stable-cryptocurrencies.md

 In practice the only way new BitUSD will enter circulation is if there is someone willing to pay enough of a premium to convince a short to provide guaranteed liquidity at the price feed on demand while also covering the cost of exchange rate risk.
-In a bear market for the backing cryptocurrency the premium will be higher, in a bull market it will be lower.
+The premium will be higher for the backing cryptocurrency in a bear market, and will be lower in a bull market.

 Someone who is short has only one way to exit their position: buy BitUSD off the market.
 This means that a short must also factor in the risk that the premium may change.
 If a short position is entered in a bull market with a 0.1%